Posts

 Z axis mechanical drive

+This is the most complicated thing of the whole enchilada.
+In order to move the whole beam up and down, it has two driving belts, one for each end of the beam, driven together by a shaft.
 To counter balance the weight of the beam and Y mechanical axis, I choose to use constant force springs, instead of weights for the purpose of reducing the inertia.
+The constant force springs are expensive, so for now I'm using a low-tech approach, bungee-cords.

 Received printed idler gear

+I have received the 3D printed idler gear today.
+Thank you Alex for printing them for me!
+They look really nice.
 Thank you Cristian for helping me modifying the source file so the model accepts 608Z ball bearings I already have.
+Working on the belt tensioner:

 Linux CNC RTOS errors